How to Trim a Beard with Scissors: Master the Art of Precision

 Keep your trimming session mess-free.

-• Towel: To wrap around your shoulders and catch trimmed hairs, keeping your workspace clean.
+- Towel: Wrap around your shoulders to catch trimmed hairs and keep your workspace clean.

-• Hair Cutting Cape: An alternative to a towel, it provides better coverage and is easier to shake off the trimmed hair.
+- Hair Cutting Cape: An alternative to a towel, it provides better coverage and makes it easier to shake off trimmed hair.

 7. Additional Tools (Optional)